Want to know how to create a GetResponse landing page? What if I told you creating a landing page in WordPress is a much better solution?

 After picking a template, a popup appears asking you to enter a landing page name and URL.
 You can then click the Save and Start Editing the Page button to launch it in the visual editor.

-3. Customize Your GetResponse Landing Page
+Step 3.
+Customize Your Landing Page Template

 When your template launches, it will look like the example below.

-On the left are tabs to choose blocks and sections to add to content to your page.
+On the left are tabs to choose blocks and sections to add content to your page.
 And on the right is a preview of how your landing page looks.